ridercoach/rsna2018/README.md

-# rsna2018  ** under construction **
+# rsna2018
 Notes, etc, for Kaggle RSNA Pneumonia Detection Challenge

-This repository contains a **_minimal_**
-(only those essential to the discussion) set of files related to the explanation in this README.
+This repository contains only the files essential to the explanation in this README.
-The "darknet" directory pertains to the training and use of the model, and the "rsna" directory pertains to the pre- and post-processing of the data.
-The Jupyter [notebook](https://github.com/ridercoach/rsna2018/blob/master/rsna2018-notes.ipynb) in the root of the repository presents a small sample of x-ray images comparing the predictions of the model to human diagnosis.
+The "darknet" directory relates to the training and use of the model, and the "rsna" directory to the contest data.
+The Jupyter [notebook](https://github.com/ridercoach/rsna2018/blob/master/rsna2018-notes.ipynb) in the root of the repository presents a small sample of x-ray images.

 I used the Darknet framework with the "regular" version of the YOLOv2 model.
 I started with the yolov2.weights file and trained for 12,300